How long does a mattress last? Memory foam, latex and hybrid types explained

 How to help your mattress last longer

 - Get a sturdy foundation, such as a traditional bed frame with equally spaced slats, a box spring or a platform.
-Check with the mattress manufacturer’s recommendations on the best foundation to buy.
+Check the mattress manufacturer’s recommendations on the best foundation to buy.

 - Don’t jump on your mattress!
 As fun as this is, it can lead to faster wear and tear, especially on any springs.

-Common signs that it needs replacing
+Common signs that your mattress needs replacing

 If it is still keeping you healthy and sleeping well, then it may have more time left.
 But if the following are true, then consider replacing it soon: